Lifestyle | Food Features

 What Does The Green Light Mean?

-Within the Monash University system, foods that have a Green Light serving size are low FODMAP.
+Within the Monash University system, foods that have a Green Light serving size are low FODMAP and appropriate for the Elimination Phase.
 But what about no FODMAPs?
-Hidden within those Green Light items on the app are foods that actually had no FODMAPs detected during lab tests.
+Hidden within those Green Light items on the app are foods that actually had no FODMAPs detected during lab tests at one time.
+Below is a graphic from Monash themselves.

-Grapes Can Contain FODMAPs – And Be FODMAP Free
+Grapes Can Contain FODMAPs – And Also Be FODMAP Free

-The fact is that these foods have shown both results in lab tests.
+The fact is that some foods have shown both results in lab tests.
 And this is due to the fact that the items tested were not the same in each test.
 This tells us that it is possible for grapes to be no FODMAP, and also possible for them to contain FODMAPs, but don’t worry!
-Both lab tests were “right”.
-And the grapes you eat (to use grapes as an example) will even be different from the ones lab tested by Monash University the first time, and the subsequent time.
+All lab tests are accurate.
+And the grapes you eat today or next month (to use grapes as an example) will even be different from the ones lab tested by Monash University the first time, and any subsequent time.

 BTW red grapes were shown to contain no FODMAPs in FODMAP Friendly lab testing.

-As always, we look at lab results as lines in the sand; they provide information for you to begin exploring your relationship with FODMAPs, which will be unique.
+As always, we look at lab results as information for you to begin exploring your relationship with FODMAPs, which will be unique.

 sliced dragon fruit on a wooden board